 Then click the Next button.

-Select "NO, I have Not completed the Human Subjects Research (IRB)...."
+Select "NO, I have not completed the Human Subjects Research (IRB)...."
 Click Next.

 Hershey students should choose "Biomedical Research" while non-Hershey students should choose "Social Science Research".
 Click Next.
 A list of several topics will appear; these are your elective choices.
 Choose the course of most interest to you.
 Click Next.

 You should then see a list of 2 courses: 1) your IRB Course (Biomedical or Social Science) and 2) your elective course.
-PhD students will also see a third course: GCP for Clinical Trials....
 Each title is a link.
 Click on that link to get started!
 You must complete all required modules AND 1 elective (of your choice).
 Once you have registered, you may enter and leave the course at any time, completing modules as time permits.